treasa-murphy/a-plus-presentation-feedback-tool/README.md

 The tool analyses a short audio recording of the user reading a presentation-style passage and provides objective feedback on key delivery metrics including:

-- Speech Rate (Words Per Minute)
+- Speech rate (words per minute)
-- Vocal Inflection (Pitch Variation)
+- Vocal inflection (pitch variation)
-- Vocal Energy (Volume/Projection)
+- Vocal energy (volume/projection)
-- Pause Usage (Timing and Frequency)
+- Pause usage (timing and frequency)
-- Filler Words (e.g., "um", "eh")
+- Filler words (e.g., "um", "eh")

 By offering structured and actionable feedback, this tool aims to help students deliver clearer, more confident, and more engaging presentations.